jeremyevans/rubyconflt2016-presentation/slides/slides.md

 </code></pre>

 !SLIDE
 .notes After the application retrieves the salt for the account, it uses the password provided by the user to construct the hash.
-Then it needs to call a function to check if that hash is valid.
+Then it needs to call a database function to check if that hash is valid.

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 160px;">Application</h1>
 <h1 style="font-size: 100px; position: absolute; top: 230px; left: 380px;">Computes</h1>